joseph-hlucny/codeforces/README.md

 # codeforces
 All my codeforces related files.

-I will try using C++ and/or Java for codeforces, as the problems are so performance dependent.
+I will primarily use C++ for codeforces solutions, but may also use Python or Java from time to time.